ThCC/build-select-tree/README.md

 WHAT IS EACH SETTING:

-disabled: if true then the dropdown will be disabled.
+disabled: if true then the dropdown will be disabled. (must be given)

 noneChecked: if true then there is no item selected.